seclution/hetzner_dyndns/README.md

 - `LOG_MAX_BYTES` – maximum size of the log file before rotation (default 1048576)
 - `LOG_BACKUP_COUNT` – number of rotated log files to keep (default 3)
 - `LISTEN_PORT` – port the application listens on (default `80`)
-- `ALLOWED_FQDNS` – comma-separated list of allowed fully qualified domain names.
-  If empty, no updates are performed.
 - `RECORD_TTL` – TTL for DNS records in seconds (default `21600`)
 - `ZONE_CACHE_TTL` – how long the zone list is cached in seconds (default `86400`)
 - `REQUEST_CACHE_TTL` – cache lifetime for IP/FQDN entries to avoid redundant updates (default `300`)